core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Use of the 'kid' Parameter # {#sec-cose-object-kid}

 The value of the 'kid' parameter in the 'unprotected' field of response messages MUST be set to the Sender ID of the endpoint transmitting the message.
-That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.
+That is, unlike in {{RFC8613}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.

 ## Updated 'unprotected' Field # {#sec-cose-object-unprotected-field}